SETTING UP AUSCHWITZ-1

 Progressively as the Auschwitz camp had been enlarging and the new Birkenau camp was set up in 1941, the number of the SS guards was increasing consistently.
 To maintain these changing circumstances, commandant Rudolf Höß ordered to build up full-fledged cookery with a canteen to service the camp guards and the SS officers.
 The new wooden facility was finished in 1942 and located across the Stabsgebaude, perpendicular to the Unterkunftsgebaude and within touching distance from the Lagerhaus buildings.
 The large-scale wooden T-shape building is still among the largest wooden facilities in the history of the Nazi concentration camps in Europe.
 It was additionally fenced with barbed wire with a guard post nearby.

 The enormous building scale of the wooden SS-Kuche gained perspective by the ‘volume’ of food, that had to be cooked here for more than 3000 men among the SS guards.
-The huge installation also included a number of premises of multiple purposes.
+The huge installation also included a number of premises for multiple purposes.
 Despite the fact that only german chefs were commissioned to make meals, up to 300 inmates were also ‘occupied’ here to give physical power.
 The administration of Auschwitz issued to assembly a few separate groups among the inmates with at least 100 prisoners to be occupied at peeling potatoes.
 The ‘Kartoffelschallereikommando’ meant a ‘squad to peel potatoes’ and had once become another dramatic linguistic euphemism of the Nazi era and the Holocaust.

 Some other groups of the ‘assistants’ were engaged in subsidiary works, which used to include unloading of supplies, servicing the SS guards at the kitchen and delivering rations to the guards all around the Auschwitz territory, to the distanced watching towers in particular.
 For reasons that were appreciated, work at the ‘SS-Kuche‘ once gave access to the supplies and had become a stronghold for the camp resistance movement among the inmates.